Maytenus boaria

+Maytenus boaria, commonly known as Maitén, is an evergreen tree in the family Celastraceae.
+It is native to southern South America (Chile, Argentina, Bolivia and southern Brazil).
+In Chile, it occurs approximately from 30 to 50°S. It can reach dimensions up to 20 m high and 80 cm diameter, with a straight trunk.

 Description

 Its leaves are small, alternate, elliptical, fine serrate margins, light green color, about 2.5 and 5 cm long.
 The flowers are small; male flowers are brownish yellow and female are green with purple lines.
 Its fruit is a yellow bivalve capsule, which contains one or two seeds, and is covered by a red-colored membrane.
 Its seeds are easy to germinate.

 Cultivation and uses

 From its seeds oil is obtained in order to elaborate varnish.
 The hard wood is used in tool handles and as both ornamental in gardens and reforestation of Chile.
 European bees produce a very delicious honey from its flowers.
 Its tender leaves are used to feed cattle, In fact, the name boaria means bovine, because cattle enjoy feeding on them.
 It is easy to plant by seed.

 Mayten tree is fully naturalized in New Zealand where it is spreading very rapidly in the Canterbury region, it now classed as an invasive species and illegal to sell or distribute in NZ.